Coppice Primary

 Mrs J Parker - Teaching Assistant

 Miss Jephson and Mrs Deverill are the class teachers in Hedgehogs class.
 We also have a dedicated team of teaching assistants working with children in our class at different times during the day.
-Mrs Parker will be working in class every day.
-Mrs Tullett and Miss Richards will also be supporting children in Hedgehogs class during the morning.
+Mrs Parker will be working in class on Monday, Tuesday, Thursday and Friday.
+Mrs Clarke will work in Hedgehogs class all day on a Wednesday.

 In a morning the gates will be open between 8.35am and 8.40am.
 Please say goodbye to your children on the playground and they will walk around to enter the classroom via the cloakroom.
 Parents are not allowed to accompany them from the playground.